 Inspiring my creative side in the motherland of entertainment, culture, food, festivals and attractions.

-Vancouver, a bustling west coastal seaport city in western Canada is located in the lower Mainland region of British Columbia.
+Vancouver is a British Columbia’s biggest city.
+It is the gateway to the glaciers of Alaska.
+The wilderness of western Canada and the slopes of Whistler.
+This bustling west coastal seaport city in western Canada is located in the lower Mainland region of British Columbia.
 It is among Canada’s densest and most populous city in British Columbia.
 Vancouver is hailed not only for its natural beauty but for the laid back charm of its residents.
 It is one of the highest population density in Canada and is one of the most ethnically and linguistically diverse cities in Canada.
 I must say, it is one of the world’s most liveable cities, surrounded by mountains and well known for its majestic natural beauty.
 Yes, when a city is nestled amidst ocean and mountains, it is hard not to feel exhilarated in their mids.

-Nestled in the heart of the city is Stanley Park, it is a downtown sanctuary that offers city dwellers and visitors a multitude of outdoor activities.
+Wherever you roam in Vancouver, the salty sea breeze carries the fresh scent of the forest in a promise of adventure.
+It’s welcoming neighbourhoods with filled with aromas of incredible cuisines – roasting coffee beans and all the urban delights that you expect from the city which is regularly voted the world’s most liveable.
+The secret to Vancouver’s success is that, it has been developed with liveability in mind.
+The city of Vancouver has protected its rivers, coastlines and forests, maintaining a perfect balance between nature and built environment.
+There is no finer example than the Stanley Park, the city’s pride and joy which dates back from 1886.
+This park, nestled in the heart of the city is a downtown sanctuary that offers city dwellers and visitors a multitude of outdoor activities.
 For a bustling city like Vancouver and very cosmopolitan, it does create a city where there is a state of endless activities and fun for everyone from children to pensioners.
 This is a city where you never want to settle down for a minute.
 I felt like I was caught in a “hyperactive syndrome”.
 Knowing how vibrant this city is, I had lots of activities planned ahead that I want to see and do.
 I wanted to see many places as possible and not leave the city without seeing them, then I would have regrets bound to follow.

 Located on the University of British Columbia campus, 30 minutes from downtown I visited the Museum of Anthropology.
 This museum is a “must visit” for the culture seeking traveler.
-Here, not only are the totems, sculpture, art and artefacts from the Northwest Coast First Nations like the Coast Salish, Haida, Gitxan people and so on but also artefacts from diverse cultures around the world.
-I was absolutely shocked and felt like at home after seeing the artefacts from Papua New Guinea been displayed in this museum right across the world.
+In this museum of Anthropology at the university of British Columbia, totems and sculptures depict the rich mythologies of the Haida people and other indigenous tribes of Northwest coast.
+Also, artefacts from diverse cultures around the world.

-As you drive along this scenic road, with few stops, visiting and viewing little towns, parklands and waterfalls made it worth a drive.
+As I drove along this scenic road, with few stops along the way, visiting and viewing little towns, parklands and waterfalls made it worth a drive.
 Seeing the snow on the mountains, with little sunshine and feeling the coolness of the air right around me made it a perfect morning weather to drive along this road.

 This neighbourhood park located in a residential area in West Vancouver is a popular tourist attraction for visitors and locals to Vancouver as it is a National Historic Site of Canada.
 It is a well-maintained park, and is open all year-round throughout all four seasons.
 The park is known for the Point Atkinson Lighthouse, located at the southernmost tip of the peninsula.
 The park is made up of 75 hectares of mostly virgin rainforest, and was founded in 1792.
 The visitors to the park can enjoy various beginners level hiking trails, as well as bringing your dog for a walk or have lunch along the rocks of the beach near the Lighthouse.